 Concentrated solar projects plants have a capacity between a 10-megawatt peak (10 million watt peak) and some gigawatt peak (1-gigawatt peak is 1 billion watt peak).

-Not all the sunlight can be used to generate solar energy.
+Moreover not all the sunlight can be used to generate solar energy for photovoltaic storage.
 The materials from which photovoltaic cells are made reflect or absorb a large part of the light.
 As a result, a commercial solar panel now has an efficiency of about 27%.
 So only about one-sixth of all the light that reaches the panel.

 Improving the efficiency is one of the areas that researchers are now focusing on.
 The progress in efficiency that is been achieved, is impressive.
 The first photovoltaic cells, built in the fifties, had an efficiency of only 4%, or less.

-The different forms of solar technology offer many applications.
-In principle, it is possible to get all the energy that you use at home, electricity and thermal heating!
-In the Algarve portugal it is commen to heat up swimming pools.
+Even more different forms of solar technology offer many applications.
+In principle, it is possible to get all the energy that you use at home, electricity and thermal solar heating!
+In the Algarve portugal it is commen for hot water heating and heat up swimming pools.

-The ongoing innovation in the sustainable energy sector and the fact that it is competitive with power from fossil fuels, it is expected that the share of photovoltaic power will continue to grow strongly.
+The ongoing innovation in the sustainable energy sector and the fact that it is competitive with power from fossil fuels.
+The expectation is that the share of photovoltaic power will continue to grow strongly.